Ken Wahl: Personal life and injury

-Personal life
+Relationships

 Wahl married his first wife, former Penthouse Pet of the Year Corinne Alphen, in 1983.
-With Alphen, he had a son, Raymond, and a step-son, Louis, from Alphen's previous marriage.
+With Alphen, he had a son, and a step-son from Alphen's previous marriage.
 They divorced in 1991.

-Traci Lords revealed in her autobiography, Traci Lords: Underneath It All, that she had a brief affair with Wahl in 1988 after she had a guest appearance on his TV series.
+Traci Lords revealed in her autobiography Traci Lords: Underneath It All that she had a brief affair with Wahl in 1988 after she had a guest appearance on his TV series.
 Lords said of Wahl that he "was tall, dark, and brooding with a mischievous smile.
 He took me to dinner that night at a down-home Italian joint near my hotel.
 It had a low-key vibe and sensational food.
 He was a star with simple tastes, which impressed me.
 He was kind to people and bantered easily with the staff as he leaned back in his chair… He was one sexy man."
 She further added that he "was the first civilian I'd made love to post-porn" and that he made her think differently about relationships.

 In 1995, Wahl was charged with disturbing the peace and arrested on an outstanding warrant for a drunken-driving charge, eventually pleaded no contest to both charges and receiving probation.
 A year later, he was arrested for allegedly threatening a bartender with a hunting knife for refusing to serve him alcohol.
 He pleaded no contest again and was ordered to enter a live-in alcohol rehabilitation program.

-Wahl married his second wife, glamour model Shane Barbi, in 1997.
+Wahl married Shane Barbi, his second wife, in 1997.
 Wahl says he and Barbi married after attending twelve-step meetings together.

+Legal issue

-In 2009, Wahl sued his former business manager, Henry Levine, alleging that Levine conspired with Wahl's first wife, Corinne Alphen, to defraud him.
+In 2009, Wahl sued Henry Levine, his former business manager, alleging that Levine conspired with Wahl's first wife Corinne Alphen to defraud him.

-Animal and disabled veterans activism
+Activism

-When his career declined because of injury, Wahl and his wife Shane, turned their attention to supporting animal rights and disabled United States military veterans.
+When his career declined because of injury, Wahl and his wife Shane turned their attention to supporting animal rights and disabled United States military veterans.

-On 19 January 2010, he offered his Golden Globe Award as part of a reward then being assembled by the Second Chance Rescue Center in Sioux Falls, South Dakota, to help find and convict the person who glued a 7-month-old orange tabby to Minnesota State Highway 60, where travelers found it on 18 December 2009; the cat, which rescuers called Timothy, died days later.
+On 19 January 2010, he offered his Golden Globe Award as part of a reward then being assembled by the Second Chance Rescue Center in Sioux Falls, South Dakota to help find and convict the person who glued a 7-month-old orange tabby to Minnesota State Highway 60, where travelers found it on 18 December 2009; the cat, which rescuers called Timothy, died days later.

 In 2012, Wahl stood against the Hayden Law Repeal, which would have revoked the Hayden Law for shelter pets in California, which had extended the number of days owners had to find their lost pets or for injured animals to receive donations or to be adopted.

 For Memorial Day 2012, Wahl sent a message saluting the military, alongside the group Pets for Patriots, supporting adoption of pets for veterans.
 Later that year, he took part in the documentary Saving America's Horses, about both wild and domestic horses and the issues that plague them.
 In December 2012, he reiterated the need to support wounded veterans, and help reduce suicide rates, by pairing rescued animals with veterans.